Sndrahel/Back-AND-Better/README.md

 # Back AND Better

-Back and Better is a site that aims to help women with there health and fitness goals as well as provide them with rehab solutions.
+Back and Better is a site that aims to help women with rehablitation solutions as well as provide them with sustainable health and fitness goals.

 ![Responsive Mockup](mockups/responsive_mockup.jpg)